GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 No JavaScript required!

 <figure class="w-figure">
-  {% Img src="image/admin/n5Nr290upVmQGvlc263U.png", alt="Screenshot of desktop Firefox and Chrome for Android showing 'Please fill out this field' prompt for missing data.", width="800", height="523" %}
+  {% Img src="image/admin/n5Nr290upVmQGvlc263U.png", alt="Screenshot of desktop Firefox and Chrome for Android showing 'Please fill out this field' prompt for missing data.", width="600", height="392", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     Prompt and focus for missing data on Firefox for desktop (version 76) and Chrome for Android (version 83).